Proforma invoice: what it is, when and how to use it

 A pro forma invoice isn't a tax invoice

-Pro forma invoices are not tax documents for GST purposes because you have not made a sale yet.
+Pro forma invoices are not tax documents for GST purposes because you have not made a sale yet, and buyers must have an official tax invoice to claim a GST credit for purchases over A$82.50.

 Important GST considerations:

-• Include estimated GST amounts for planning, but make sure the final tax invoice shows the exact GST amount
+- include estimated GST amounts for planning, but ensure the final tax invoice shows the exact GST amount, rounded to the nearest cent

 When to send a pro forma invoice